When water is chalky and murky, seems to have a thin film, and smells like chlorine, it is time to use a water softener.

 The softener is exceptionally effective at cleaning up the water.
 It is possible thanks to a fantastic 1.5 cubic feet INDION resin.
 It can handle even the toughest of hard waters, removing most minerals and sediments that make it murky.

 But the softener is not only resin.
 It also boasts 1.5-cubic feet of activated carbon filter with gravel bedding.
-This combination removes even the thickest of films from the water so you can drink super-clean water every time.
+This combination removes even the thickest of films from the water so that you can drink super-clean water every time.

 Thought that was enough?
 Well, this softener also delivers with a 5-stage Reverse Osmosis system with a 75 GPD membrane.
 This would be the perfect combination to clean the water from even the smallest particles it can find.